jhmaloney/GP-Mods/README.md

 # GP-CommunityEdition

-The GP Blocks programming system forked and developed by the community.
+The GP Blocks programming system forked and improved by the community.

 GP is a "general purpose" blocks programming system similar to Scratch, but with  extended features such as the ability to work with pixel and sound data,